laurajun/i-learn-react.js/README.md

 Here I try both ways to execute a simple app.
 Maybe I can then get knowledge when it's better use one or the other.

+# Tetris game with React Hooks

+Accidentally I found Thomas Weibenfalks Udemy course for coding React Tetris and I love Tetris.
+I have always loved the game.
+So, one thing led to another and I'm doing it.
+Thomas has told he is not a game developer but he wanted to test this, so I tought that I'm not either but this is some serious fun to learn about Hooks and so on.

+Now I have created the basic game stage and ready to rock = code the actual game!